Poverty headcount ratio at $3.65 a day (2017 PPP) (% of population)

 Employment in agriculture (% of total employment) (modeled ILO estimate)

 Papua New Guinea has a population of 8.8 million people.
 The country is significantly more populated in its rural areas with 87% of its population based there.
 The remaining 13%, live in urban regions.
-The agricultural sector representing 17% of the national GDP , assumes more than half of total employment in Papua New Guinea with 56%.
+The agricultural sector representing 18.8% of the national GDP , assumes 17% of total employment in Papua New Guinea.

 Papua New Guinea’s economy is, together with the minerals and energy extraction sector, dominated by agriculture.
 Even though the country has witnessed a recent economic growth, rural poverty is still a significant issue.
 Smallholder farming is the main driver of the agricultural sector, with most of these farmers depending on their crops through a semi-subsistence system.
 Coffee and cocoa are the most important crops for the sector and they are responsible for half of the total agricultural employment.
 The sector’s lack of modern inputs significantly decreases its agricultural productivity.
 Moreover, the country’s poor road network and market organization increases the logistical costs, something which is highly discouraging for small farmers.

-The top produced crops in Papua New Guinea are palm oil fruit, bananas, coconuts, fresh fruit and sweet potatoes.
-The country’s top export commodities in terms of quantity are palm oil, palm kernel oil, green coffee, copra and cocoa beans.
+The top produced crops in Papua New Guinea are palm oil fruit, coconuts, bananas, fresh fruit and sweet potatoes.
+The country’s top export commodities in terms of quantity are palm oil, palm kernel oil, green coffee, coconut oil and cocoa beans.

-The Anker Living Income Reference Value is estimated at 1,593 Papua New Guinean kina (370 EUR) per month.
-This value is what a typical rural household needs to cover the monthly cost of a basic but decent standard of living in rural Papua New Guinea.
-The living income estimate is 50% higher than the income of a family whose members earn the national minimum wage.
-However, this income gap is actually higher, considering the minimum wage is mainly relevant for urban households whose members work in the formal sector.
-When compared to the family income on the national rural poverty line, the living income estimate is 72% higher.
+The Anker Living Income Reference Value is estimated at 1,760 Papua New Guinean kina (469 EUR) per month.
+This value is what a typical rural household needs to cover the monthly cost of a basic but decent standard of living in rural Papua New Guinea in 2023.